HMS Invincible (R05)

 HMS Invincible was the Royal Navy's lead ship of her class of three light aircraft carriers.
 She was launched on 3 May 1977 as the seventh ship to carry the name.
 She was originally designated as an anti-submarine warfare carrier, but was used as an aircraft carrier during the Falklands War, when she was deployed with HMS Hermes.
 She took over as flagship of the British fleet when Hermes was sold to India.
 Invincible was also deployed in the Yugoslav Wars and the Iraq War.
+During the Falklands Conflict, Argentinian media reported Invincible as sunk on several occasions.
 In 2005, she was decommissioned, and was eventually sold for scrap in February 2011.

 Design

 As built, Invincible was 677 ft long overall and 632 ft between perpendiculars, with a beam of 90 ft at the waterline and 115 ft at flight deck level, and a draught of 24 ft at full load.
 Displacement was 16000 LT standard and 19500 LT full load.
 The ship was powered by four Rolls-Royce Olympus TBM3 gas turbines, with a maximum total continuous power of 94000 shp.
 These drove two propeller shafts via reversible gearboxes, giving a maximum speed of 28 kn.
 The ship had a range of 5000 nmi at 18 kn.